 NORC’s Public Affairs and Media Research team has expertise with a wide array of important issues and a broad range of populations, including hard-to-reach groups such as young people and Latinos.
 The department is home to The Associated Press-NORC Center for Public Affairs Research.
 The AP-NORC Center was created to join the expertise of NORC, one of the world’s premier independent research organizations, with The AP, which provides news seen every day over all media platforms and formats by more than half of the world’s population.
 This combination of rigorous, objective research and reliable, unbiased journalism has unmatched potential to reach both broad audiences and policy makers at every governmental level, creating a seamless transition from the gathering of survey-based information to a more fully-informed society.

-The department is also home to the Media Insight Project, a partnership of AP, NORC, and the American Press Institute aimed at conducting high-quality, innovative research to better understanding news audiences and consumers.
+The department is also home to the Media Insight Project, a partnership of AP, NORC, and the American Press Institute aimed at conducting high-quality, innovative research to better understand news audiences and consumers.

 Our team works with the Associated Press to design and execute AP VoteCast, the next generation Election Day survey product used by newsrooms around the world to analyze and explain U.S. elections.